How to Start an LLC in Virginia in 8 Steps

 All Virginia LLCs must designate a registered agent, which is an individual or company that receives legal documents and official mail on your business’s behalf.
 The agent is responsible for forwarding such documents to you.
 The registered agent’s address in Virginia is called the registered office.

 Virginia has stricter rules than other states for who can be a registered agent.
 In Virginia, an individual can serve as the registered agent for a business entity only if they are licensed to practice law in Virginia or are part of business management (i.e. they are an owner or officer of the business).
 The individual must also be a Virginia resident.

-Retailers that sell taxable goods or services must register with the Virginia Department of Taxation (DOT), and collect sales tax from customers.
+This being said, however, if your LLC is going to sell taxable goods or services, you must register with the Virginia Department of Taxation (DOT), in order to collect sales tax from customers.
 On a monthly or quarterly basis, depending on your sales volume, you’ll have to report the sales tax to the state.

-The articles of organization for Virginia LLCs are really short and include the following:
+The articles of organization form for Virginia LLCs (shown below) is pretty brief and includes the following: